Summit High School (Bend, Oregon): Site

 Summit High School is located on a 48 acre site that includes 30 acre of solid ground amid an area which had been mined for pumice since the 1940s (by 1998 the mining had stopped and the land was sold).
 Another 18 acre over a former pumice mine were later bought for athletic fields.
 Rather than renovate the land so that it would remain stable, the school district decided to fix any problems as they arose.
 Construction was finished on the campus in 2001, with a total cost of $29.3 million.
 After a December 2005 storm, the athletic field became riddled with sinkholes, requiring expensive fixes before it was again usable.
 Additional storm damage occurred in classrooms, the gym, parking lots, and the theater.
 At the start of the 08-09 year, Summit had finished its new field and turf stadium due in large part to a grant provided by Drew Bledsoe, ex NFL Quarterback and former Offensive Coordinator for the Storm football team.

 Solar power

 The school installed a 32-panel solar power system in November 2004 that was projected to provide 7,315 kilowatt-hours (kWh) of electricity.
 The project was funded through a grant from the Energy Trust of Oregon.

-Mascot

-Summit's mascot has changed significantly throughout the high school's brief history.
-In the school's opening ceremony in 2001, Storm Man was revealed as a Batman look-alike with a large "S" emblazoned on his chest, a lightning bolt in one hand, and a shield in the other.
-In late 2003, the school changed its mascot to a Thundercat.
-The official team name is the Storm.